BLOG 1: YOUR STORIES

 exquisite love of all.

-If you have experience with mental illness, I hope, when reading my diary, you'll say, "It helps to know I'm not the only one."
+If you have experience with mental illness, I hope, when reading Sooner Than Tomorrow, you'll say, "It helps to know I'm not the only one."
 If you have no experience with mental illness, I hope my story, and Pat's story, will personalize mental illness and give it dignity and heart.
-I didn't know, as I wrote my diary, that I was capturing the last year of Pat's life.
+I didn't know, as I wrote, that I was capturing the last year of Pat's life.